Newsletter

 • Each event must cater to a minimum of 20 children and young people.
 The events should ideally be focused and include children and youth with underserved and underrepresented (UU) backgrounds*.

 • The event must be designed to last a minimum duration of 240 minutes.
-This timeframe can be achieved in one session or divided into multiple sessions.
+This timeframe can be achieved in one continuous session or divided into multiple sessions.
+However, if the event is split into several sessions, the same group of participants must attend all of them - different groups for each session are not allowed.
+In other words, each participant must be engaged in a total of 240 minutes of learning.

 • To apply for a grant, charitable organizations must submit their ideas via the Meet and Code website.